 And should you find yourself craving opulence?
 The snapped-stalk freshness of galbanum, sherbet fruit fizz of pomelo, green lemons and ginger feels like a wake-up call to the senses in The Tycoon, before spices, celery, magnolia flower and tea add to the banquet.
 The classic base feels smoothly oiled, confident with patchouli, labdanum and oakmoss, all grounded by ‘an animalic castoreum that means big business.’

-One of the greatest pleasure of using fragrance is a way of highlighting our own characters – or borrowing the assets of others we’d really like to be for a while – and the whole St Giles range offer the wearer a continual game of fragranced dress-up.
+One of the greatest pleasures of using fragrance is a way of highlighting our own characters – or borrowing the assets of others we’d really like to be for a while – and the whole St Giles range offer the wearer a continual game of fragranced dress-up.

 Quite simply: who would you like to be, today…?